Diarrhea is where you frequently pass watery or loose poo. Some people may also have other symptoms, depending on the cause.

 During a DRE, your doctor will insert a gloved finger into your bottom to feel for any abnormalities.
 It can be useful for diagnosing conditions that affect your rectum and bowel.

-If you have persistent diarrhoea and your doctor is unable to find the cause, they may refer you to your local hospital for further investigation.
+If you have persistent diarrhea and your doctor is unable to find the cause, they may refer you to your local hospital for further investigation.

 You may have:

-In children, diarrhoea usually passes within five to seven days and rarely lasts longer than two weeks.
+In children, diarrhea usually passes within five to seven days and rarely lasts longer than two weeks.

-In adults, diarrhoea usually improves within two to four days, although some infections can last a week or more.
+In adults, diarrhea usually improves within two to four days, although some infections can last a week or more.

-While waiting for your diarrhoea to pass, you can ease your symptoms by following the advice outlined below.
+While waiting for your diarrhea to pass, you can ease your symptoms by following the advice outlined below.

 It's important to drink plenty of fluids to avoid dehydration , particularly if you're also vomiting.
 Take frequent small sips of water.